Stem Cell Treatment for ankylosing spondylitis stage 4 Advanced

 Diagnosing Ankylosing Spondylitis Stage 4 Advanced

-Ankylosing spondylitis and axial spondyloarthritis can be diagnosed today by checking for changes in the sacroiliac joints and spine using radiology scans such as an MRI.
+Ankylosing spondylitis and axial spondyloarthritis can be diagnosed today by assessing changes in the sacroiliac joints and spine using imaging modalities such as MRI.
 Genetic screenings are also done to check for the presence of the HLA-B27 marker.
 Patients who are HLA-B27 positive have a better-than-average risk of developing certain types of autoimmune disorders.
-For patients with acute inflammatory attacks, simple blood tests can measure the concentration of CRP (C-reactive protein) and ESR (erythrocyte sedimentation rate).
-However, it should be noted that there are many patients with ankylosing spondylitis whose ESR & CRP rates do not increase, so having normal CRP and ESR results might not correspond with the actual amount of inflammation present.
+For patients with acute inflammatory attacks, simple blood tests can measure the concentration of CRP (C-reactive protein) and ESR Complications-Risk-Treatment-Axial-spondyloarthritis(erythrocyte sedimentation rate).
+However, it should be noted that many patients with ankylosing spondylitis have normal ESR & CRP levels, so normal ESR and CRP results do not necessarily reflect the degree of inflammation.

 These general criteria for diagnosing spondyloarthritis include:

-- Family history of spondyloarthritis or other rheumatic/autoimmune conditions
+• Family history of spondyloarthritis or other rheumatic/autoimmune conditions

-- Previous diagnosis for chronic lymphocytic thyroiditis
+• Previous diagnosis of chronic lymphocytic thyroiditis

-- Inflammation of the sacroiliac joint was confirmed with an MRI scan
+• Inflammation of the sacroiliac joint was confirmed with an MRI scan

-Treatment options for Ankylosing Spondylitis in 2025
+Treatment options for Ankylosing Spondylitis in 2026

 Traditional Treatments of Spondyloarthritis: